EECS150/asic-labs-sp24/lab3/README.md

    - area
    - maximum operating frequency(with a period resolution of 100ps) now?

 3. Submit your divider code and testbench to the report.
 Also, `git push` all your work to github repository.
 Add comments to explain your testbench and why it provides sufficient coverage for your divider module.
-(You don't have to run post-synthesis simulation for Question 6 c).
+(You don't have to run post-synthesis simulation for Question 5).
 That is, run `make sim-rtl` to verify your testbench).

 ## Acknowledgement